 Typically, symptomatic relief from pain for OA can be achieved by non-steroidal anti-inflammatory drugs, physical therapy, and weight reduction.
 Another osteoarthritis treatment is through surgical methods, but long-term effects are limited.
 In other words, osteoarthritis signs and symptoms may come back once the relief provided by treatments wear off.

-Do Stem Cells Have the Potential for Treating OA?
+Do Stem Cells Have Potential for Treating Osteoarthritis (OA)?

-Many clinics provide stem cell therapies, but using stem cells for osteoarthritis treatment is still under investigation.
-Researchers are still studying ways to best utilize stem cells and how useful they are in osteoarthritis medications before they can become a standard therapy.
+Although many medical provides offer stem cell therapies, using stem cells for osteoarthritis treatment is still under investigation.
+Researchers are exploring ways to best utilize stem cells for this purpose and exploring how they could become a standard therapeutic option.

 Mesenchymal stem cells are commonly harvested from bone marrow or fat and then re-administered to the patient using local injections.

 Today, there are an impressive 938 scientific publications that have been published about the use of MSCs for the treatment of osteoarthritis, according to a search of the database PubMed.gov.